ToshaEX/Dapp-movie-tickets/README.md

 npx hardhat node

+# Locate MovieTicketing.sol and change replace owner with your preference (*)

-#Open new terminal and run bellow command, it return deployed address(*)
+# Open new terminal and run bellow command, it return deployed address(*)

 npx hardhat run scripts/deploy.ts --network localhost

-#Locate to artifact folder and find MovieTicketing.json, then Copy whole file(*)
+# Locate to artifact folder and find MovieTicketing.json, then Copy whole file(*)